ssood123/Personal-Website/README.md

 # Personal website

 This is my personal website, which was made using ReactJS.
+Please visit http://ssood123.github.io/personal-website.